What can help sickness?

 You may also feel sick after having surgery to remove the cancer (for example, a Whipple’s operation).
 This is because it can take your digestive system time to start working properly again.
 It can be treated with drugs and is usually only temporary.
 Eating smaller meals more often can also help.

 Pancreatic cancer can cause problems with digesting food, which can make you feel and be sick.
-Problems digesting food can be treated with pancreatic enzyme supplements, which should relieve sickness.
+Problems digesting food can be treated with pancreatic enzyme replacement therapy (PERT), which should relieve sickness.
 Read more about diet and pancreatic cancer.

 Some medications such as antibiotics and opioid painkillers (for example, morphine) can make you feel sick.
 Follow the advice your medical team give you about how to take your medication, as this will help to prevent sickness.
 This includes instructions about taking tablets with or after food.